SynthRAD2023/algorithm-template/README.md

 ### Dependencies

 For building the algorithm for submission, the user should have access to Docker [https://docs.docker.com/] on their system.
-(Note: Submissions to the test phase are allowed only with docker containers)
+(Note: Submissions to the test phase are allowed only with docker containers).
+This algorithm template was tested using Ubuntu 20.04.6 and Docker 23.0.4.

 Please make sure to list the requirements for your algorithm in the `requirements.txt` file as this will be picked up when building the docker container.